 Editor’s note: This story has been updated to reflect that Mills attended a White House meeting that she said she would not attend earlier Friday.

-Gov. Janet Mills made a last-minute decision to attend a Friday breakfast meeting for governors at the White House after saying less than two hours before that she would skip it.
+Gov. Janet Mills attended a Friday breakfast meeting for governors at the White House after saying less than two hours before that she wouldn’t go to.

 The meeting became a point of contention when the National Governors Association pulled out of the annual meeting following President Donald Trump’s initial move to disinvite Mills and other Democratic governors.